ncez-cz/displayTools/README.md

 ### Configuration changes

-- Some options (logging, choosing between predefined validators, PDF renderer config) can be changed by passing a `DocumentRenderOptions` instance to the `DocumentRenderer` constructor.
+- Some options (logging, choosing between predefined validators, PDF renderer config, external services) can be changed by modifying the `DocumentRenderOptions` instance given to the `DocumentRenderer` constructor.

 ### Custom implementations of interfaces

 - Make a copy of the `ServiceRegistration.CreateServiceProvider` method.
 - Change the registration of the desired interfaces to use your own implementations.
-- Call the custom `CreateServiceProvider` method and pass the result to the `DocumentRenderer` constructor.
+- Call the custom `CreateServiceProvider` method and pass the result to the `DocumentRenderer` constructor instead of the default one.

 #### Custom translation source